Adam4lexander/Spoke/README.md

 # 🔘 Spoke - _A reactive framework for simulated worlds_

-**Spoke** is a tiny reactivity engine for Unity.
+**Spoke** is a tiny reactivity engine for **C#** and **Unity**. <br>
+It’s tree-shaped and declarative, with imperative-ordered execution, and built to tame the chaos when many systems interact in dynamic, emergent ways.

+- Start and stop behaviours at the right time, keeping them in sync with runtime state.
+- Manage deeply nested logic while keeping it cohesive and clear.

+Inspired by React, Spoke adds strict guarantees on execution order, making it suitable for game logic.
 It makes indirect, entangled logic feel imperative, with **automatic lifecycle management** and **self-cleaning reactivity.**

 No flag-checking.
 No brittle events.
 No manual cleanup.<br>
-Just _stateful blocks of logic_ that mount and unmount on their own.
+Just _stateful blocks of logic_, expressed as a tree, that mount and unmount on their own.

 - ✨ **Control complexity** — write clear, reactive gameplay logic
 - 🧪 **Use anywhere** — adopt in one script, one system, or your whole project